Top Gear challenges: India Special

 The three were given £7,000 to buy a reliable British classic car and use them on the streets of India.
 Clarkson: 1995 Jaguar XJS 4.0 Celebration Edition, May: 1976 Rolls-Royce Silver Shadow, and Hammond: 2000 Mini 1.3L.
 The backup car was a 1979 Austin Allegro.
-Challenges included bringing Western-themed goods with their cars and building a stall to promote them, a mountain rally and modding their cars to be better able to tackle the mountain roads.
-All Winners.
+Challenges included bringing Western-themed goods with their cars and building a stall to promote them, a mountain rally and modding their cars to be better able to tackle the mountain roads (for which Clarkson rewired May's brakes to set off his horn every time he used the brakes).
+All were winners.